codecentric/cxf-spring-boot-starter/README.md

 * place your .wsdl-File (and all the imported XSDs) into src/main/resources/wsdl
 * run mvn generate-sources to generate all necessary Java-Classes from your WSDL/XSD
+* create a application.properties and set the BaseURL of your Webservices via soap.service.base.url="/yourUrlHere"

+### SOAP-Message-Logging

+Activate via Property logging.soap.messages=true in application.properties.

 ### XML Schema Validation

-* Implement the Interface [CustomFaultDetailBuilder](https://github.com/jonashackt/cxf-spring-boot-starter/blob/master/src/main/java/de/codecentric/cxf/xmlvalidation/CustomFaultDetailBuilder.java) and return the JAX-B generated Object, that represents your WebService´ Fault-Details (be careful to take the right one, often the term 'Exception' is used twice...)
+* Implement the Interface [CustomFaultDetailBuilder](https://github.com/jonashackt/cxf-spring-boot-starter/blob/master/src/main/java/de/codecentric/cxf/xmlvalidation/CustomFaultDetailBuilder.java) as Spring
+[@Component](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/stereotype/Component.html) and return the JAX-B generated Object, that represents your WebService´ Fault-Details (be careful to take the right one, often the term 'Exception' is used twice...)
 * Configure your Implementation as @Bean - only then, XML Schema Validation will be activated

 # Todos:

 * ASCII-Doc
+* logstash-Configuration

 # Contribution